 Check their portfolio – Anyone worth doing business with is going to have some form of a portfolio, contact some of those listed.

 Definitely check with anyone listed as references or giving testimonials – They do have testimonials, right?

 Do they have a registered business?
-Obtaining a basic state business license is pretty simple, quick and cheap to get.
+Obtaining a basic state business license is pretty easy, quick, and cheap to do.
+No license = no way!

 What this means is that you as the business owner must do your homework before handing over your money.
 What I mean by due diligence is this; do what you have to do to protect yourself.
 Maybe even get a second opinion if you think something is not right.
 Last but not least, trust your instincts; if something seems too good to be true, it probably is.